julia-tong/Maltris/docs/final.md

 We first generate a random seed for a predictable game so that each play will be similar through each iteration during training.
 Then using a few runs, we evaluate against each in randomized moves, Q-learning, and a Neural Network, and a human player to determine how long in minutes or hours the player will survive.
 We may also account for the number of lines cleared.

-Two factors we take into consideration for evaluation are: the number of lines that are cleared and the level one game (the number of pieces dropped in the board).
+Two factors we take into consideration for evaluation are: the number of lines that are cleared and the level of one game (the number of pieces dropped in the board).
 In the first few minutes of running the game repeatedly, the number of lines cleared are all 0.
 Then our AI will start learning that clearing lines result in a higher reward.

 **Q-Learning (9350 games played)**